FernandoBasso/simple-editor/README.md

 ![Simple Editor — Global Overview](imgs/simple-editor-screenshot1.png)

+We have a version that makes use of jQuery, and one that works without any external library.
+If you want to tweak the editor in some way to suit your particular needs, the jQuery version is probably easier to change.
+The pure JavaScript version seems to run faster, though, as expected.

+The API is exactly the same for both.
+Currently, we just expose the methods `save` and `init`.

 ## Getting Started

 You will need one ore more `textarea`s, each enclosed by a container (`div`, `p`,